crutchcorn/ReikazeRamblesRedux/content/reikaze/posts/rockmandash-rambles-why-you-should-fund-under-the-dog-1626833454/index.md

 ---
 {
   title: "Why You Should Fund Under The Dog , and What this Kickstarter Represents",
+  tags:
+    [
+      "Rockmandash Rambles",
-tags: ["Rockmandash Rambles", "Under The Dog", "Kickstarter", "Fund it!
+      "Under The Dog",
+      "Kickstarter",
+      "Fund it!
 NOW!
+Seinen",
+      "Action",
+      "Oppinion",
-Seinen", "Action", "Oppinion", "Future", "Industry"],
+      "Future",
-authors: ['reikaze'],
+      "Industry",
+    ],
-published: '2014-08-26T16:00:00-04:00',
+  published: "2014-08-26T16:00:00-04:00",
   attached: [],
-license: 'cc-by-4',
+  license: "cc-by-4",
-oldArticle: true
+  oldArticle: true,
 }
 ---